fb pixel

 • Make an appointment to see your dentist as soon as is convenient.

-• Don’t use that tooth while chewing as the next pressure could lead to loss of the tooth or a crack expanding through the tooth.
+• Don’t use that tooth while chewing as the next pressure could lead to tooth loss or a crack expanding through the tooth.

 Accident, Injury, or Fall